 Of course, items such as sundials and hourglasses left much to be desired in terms of accuracy and consistent timekeeping.
 What is deemed to be the first modern clock was created in 1510 by a German locksmith by the name of Peter Henlein.
 These clocks used mechanical mechanisms to count and keep time, and his Pomander Watch was the first mechanical watch ever recorded in history.
-It functioned exactly like a modern watch with 12 hours on the dial indicated by a hand.
+It functioned exactly like a modern watch, with 12 hours on the dial indicated by a hand.
 These early clocks were all hand-crafted, so were very expensive and therefore, the reserve of the elite, and it wasn't until 1885 that the international system of units set GMT (Greenwich Mean Time) was introduced.

 The 1800s saw the introduction of mass production of clocks, though these were still very expensive, and most common people couldn't afford one in their homes.
 However, the needs of the industrial era required workers to be up and in the factories at specific times, so the Victorians came up with an innovative solution to this by effectively creating a human clock.
-Known as a knocker-upper, these were people whose job it was to keep track of time and wake streets of people at the appointed hour by knocking on their window.
+Known as knocker-upper, these were people whose job it was to keep track of time and wake streets of people at the appointed hour by knocking on their windows.